Subaru Justy: United States

-In the United States, only the Japanese manufactured models were sold and only from 1987 to 1994 with the 1.2 engine.
-Early models were all low-roof, a full switchover to the high roof came with the midcycle facelift for 1989.
+Justy models manufactured in Japan were marketed for model years 1987-1994 with the 1.2 engine.
+Early models featured a low-roof, and beginning with model year 1989, featured a high roof.
 The Justy received 4WD as an option in 1988, and all models were equipped with Multi Port Fuel Injection late in 1991.
-A five-door model was also available from 1990 to 1994.
+For 1990, the automatic front two-point motorized passive seat belts were introduced for 3-door FWD models in the United States market only, while manual front seat belts were retained on the 4WD models.
+A five-door model was available from 1990 to 1994, only with 4WD.
 A 1995 model was offered in Canada.